nikitavoloboev/data/knowledge/knowledge.md

 # Knowledge
 I don't know many things.
-And as the saying goes: _"The more you know the more you don't know."_
+And as the saying goes: _"The more you know, the more you don't know."_

 I list things I am learning and want to learn in a [Trello board](https://trello.com/b/cu32qF3q).